-BRCC reserves the right to change instructors listed in the course schedule book due to cancellation, splits, or other conditions which might necessitate the reassignment of instructors.
+BRCC reserves the right to change instructors listed in the course schedule book due to course cancellation, class splits, or other conditions which might necessitate the reassignment of instructors.
 Students should be cautioned that the listing of an instructor's name in the course schedule book is no guarantee that the instructor will teach the course.